liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### Portlet

 This property sets the default virtual path for all hot deployed portlets.
-See liferay-portlet-app_5_1_0.dtd and the virtual-path element for more information.
+See `liferay-portlet-app_5_1_0.dtd` and the virtual-path element for more information.

     portlet.virtual.path=

-Set this property to true to validate portlet.xml against the portlet schema.
+Set this property to `true` to validate `portlet.xml` against the portlet schema.

     portlet.xml.validate=true

-Portlets that have configured liferay-portlet.xml with the element "add-default-resource" set to true will allow those portlets to be dynamically added to any page by any user.
+Portlets that have configured `liferay-portlet.xml` with the element `add-default-resource` set to `true` will allow those portlets to be dynamically added to any page by any user.
 This is useful (and necessary) for some portlets that need to be dynamically added to a page, but it can also pose a security risk because it also allows any user to do it.

-Set this property to true to add a security check around this behavior.
-If set to true, then portlets can only be dynamically added to a page if it contains a proper security token.
+Set this property to `true` to add a security check around this behavior.
+If set to `true`, then portlets can only be dynamically added to a page if it contains a proper security token.
 This security token is automatically passed when using a portlet URL from one portlet to another portlet.

-Modify the property "portlet.add.default.resource.check.whitelist" to whitelist certain portlets from this security check.
+Modify the property `portlet.add.default.resource.check.whitelist` to whitelist certain portlets from this security check.

-The security check utilizes the implementation set in the property "auth.token.impl".
+The security check utilizes the implementation set in the property `auth.token.impl`.

     portlet.add.default.resource.check.enabled=true

-Set a list of comma delimited list of portlet ids that will bypass the security check set in the property "portlet.add.default.resource.check.enabled".
+Set a list of comma delimited list of portlet ids that will bypass the security check set in the property `portlet.add.default.resource.check.enabled`.

     portlet.add.default.resource.check.whitelist=3,56_INSTANCE_0000,58,82,86,87,103,113,145,164,166,170

-Input a list of comma delimited struts actions that will bypass the security check set in the property "portlet.add.default.resource.check.enabled".
+Input a list of comma delimited struts actions that will bypass the security check set in the property `portlet.add.default.resource.check.enabled`.

     portlet.add.default.resource.check.whitelist.actions=\
         /journal/rss,\